LucaMalavolta/PyORBIT/docs/installation.rst

 Installing PyORBIT
 ==================

-Before proceeding with the installation, I suggest to create an environment dedicated to ``PyORBIT``.
+Before proceeding with the installation, I suggest to create an environment dedicated to ``PyORBIT`` using python<=3.9.
 With conda/anaconda:

 .. code:: bash

-  conda create --name pyorbit python=3
+  conda create --name pyorbit python=3.9

 To list the available environment do: